tconfrey/PalindromeTipper/README.md

 5/6/19
 This is the MVP version.
 I'm using it to get my dev environment set up and to work with github.
 See the hosted github page to see it work: (https://tconfrey.github.io/PalindromeTipper/) .

+5/7
+Now also available at http://fun-tipper.com - Pin it to your homepage!